Thrift Store Shopping: Tips & Tricks to Finding Treasure

 If you want to find some amazing stuff for very little money, and your willing to put some effort into it, thrift store shopping is for you.
 Here are some tips and tricks to make your thrifting fun and successful!

-6) In the area of clothing, (my passion is fashion in thrift stores), keep on the look out for high-end classics, and trendy items in good condition.
+In the area of clothing, keep on the look out for high-end classics, and trendy items in good condition.
 A quality item is made to last and will stand the test of time, so find classics.
 Meanwhile a trendy item is also a wise thrift purchase, as it will go quickly out of style.
 Purchasing a trendy thrift store find is a great way to try something new without wasting a lot of money.